-Coaches, directors and sponsors are required to have organizational meetings on or before the first practice date for each season or activity to distribute and explain training rules including expulsion from the activity and any additional expectations that might be set by the coach, director, sponsor or administration.
+Coaches, directors and sponsors are required to communicate pertinent information on or before the first practice date for each season or activity to distribute and explain training rules.
+The Athletic Department will conduct meetings to review the Athletic & Activities Code with student-athletes and coaches.

-CONSEQUENCES FOR ATHLETIC & ACTIVTIES CODE VIOLATIONS
+CONSEQUENCES FOR ATHLETIC & ACTIVITES CODE VIOLATIONS